-060204 - In-service, continuing training and development for IVET trainers and other learning facilitators
+60204 In-service, continuing training and development for IVET trainers and other learning facilitators

 The only public training institution that has IVET trainers is the Cyprus Productivity Centre, CPC (Kentro Paragogikotitas Kyprou, KEPA).
 In CPC, the majority of in-service training programmes attended by its trainers are related to the institutions' areas of interest as well as to the trainers' training needs.
-The most common subjects pursued apart from the "Training of Trainers" are the ones dealing with EU issues as well as with the creation and operation of counselling committees that involve mainly information on the law of the Public Administration.
+The most common subjects pursued for the trainers involved in IVET apart from the "Training of Trainers" are programmes in technical subjects according to their areas of expertise leading to certification.